 A slow fashion brand uses fabrics that are sustainable and of a high quality as opposed to the cheaper, synthetic fabrics used regularly by the fast fashion industry.
-Our goal is for your pieces to last you many years, and when no longer wearable can then be recycled or even composted.
+Our goal is for your pieces to last you many years, and when no longer wearable can then be repurposed or recycled, or even composted.

 Our slub cotton fabric is woven in the Kathmandu Valley and takes weeks to prepare and ready.
 The finished fabric is durable, breathable and has a luxurious feel to the touch.
 The slub